 Guaranteed Basic Income (GBI) Pilot Programs

-The County of Santa Clara (County) is piloting guaranteed basic income pilot programs as an approach to help individuals achieve stability in their finances, daily life, and long-term well-being through monthly unconditional cash payments of $1,200 for two years.
-The County’s Guaranteed Basic Income (GBI) pilot programs will distribute over $12 million in direct cash payment to approximately 350 individuals from four target populations, including former foster youth, unhoused high school students, justice-involved clients, and young moms.
+The County of Santa Clara (County) is piloting several guaranteed basic income pilot programs to help individuals achieve stability in their finances, daily life, and long-term well-being through monthly unconditional cash payments of $1,200 for two years.
+These GBI pilot programs will distribute almost $25 million in direct cash payments to over 800 individuals from the four participant groups.

 The County is supporting GBI efforts throughout Santa Clara County to test the efficacy of GBI as an intervention strategy to increase self-sufficiency.
 Below are targeted outcomes for the County’s pilots.